 Remarks Although the syntax of model variables is close to JML model variables, they differ in the sense that the type of a model variable is a logic type, not a C type.
 Also, the semantics above is closer to the one of B machines [1].
-It has to be noticed that program verification with model variables does not have a well-established theoretical background [20, 18], so we deliberately do not provide a precise semantics in this document.
+It should be noticed that program verification with model variables does not have a well-established theoretical background [21, 19], so we deliberately do not provide a precise semantics in this document.